b-jesch/script.skinhelper.ping/README.md

 wobei &lt;n&gt; die Nummer des zu weckenden Servers ist. / where &lt;n&gt; is the number of the server that has to woke up.

 Öffnet ein Menü, in dem der Status der Server angezeigt wird.
-Server können aus diesem Menü heraus per WOL geweckt werden / Opens a menu with the state of all servers.
+Server können aus diesem Menü heraus per WOL geweckt werden.
+Das ist auch das normale Verhalten, wenn das Addon über das Addon Menü, Programme, gestartet wird. / Opens a menu with the state of all servers.
 Servers can woked up by sending a WOL-Packet.
+This is also the normal behaviour when starting an addon via addon menu, programs.

 	<onclick>RunScript(script.skinhelper.ping)</onclick>